imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

 *An observable object is a custom object for your data that can be bound to a view from storage in SwiftUI’s environment.
 *SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.

+environmentObject ( _ : ) modifier
+@EnvironmentObject
+@ObservedObject
+@StateObject
+@State
+*Use @State for very simple data like Int, Bool, or String.
+Think situations like whether a toggle is on or off, or whether a dialog is open or closed.
+*Use @StateObject to create any type that is more complex than what @State can handle.
+Ensure that the type conforms to ObservableObject, and has @Published wrappers on the properties you would like to cause the view to re-render, or you’d like to update from a view.
+*Always use @StateObject when you are instantiating a model.
+*Use @ObservedObject to allow a parent view to pass down to a child view an already created ObservableObject (via @StateObject).
+*Use @EnvironmentObject to consume an ObservableObject that has already been created in a parent view and then attached via the view’s environmentObject() view modifier.